 • swelling of the soft tissues around the injection mark;

-• the formation of an infiltrate at the injection site with tissue compaction.
+• formation of an infiltrate at the injection site with tissue compaction.

 It is extremely rare for doctors to diagnose common side effects of vaccination, namely:

-• increase in overall body temperature to subfebrile values;
+• increase in general body temperature to subfebrile values;

 • chills;